brumocas/Tiki_Taka_Toe_Game/Server/README.md

     git clone https://git.fe.up.pt/psw_23_24/1meec_a01/a01_1.git
     cd a01_1/Server/Executable

-2. Search for the `Server` executable file generated in the `Server/Executable` file
+2. Search for the `Server` executable file in the `Server/Executable` file

 3. Pass the 2 arguments to the application executable:
    1. `"True"` if you want to run the Unit Tests , `"False"` if not
    2. Port number wished for the Server Client TCP/IP communication

    <img src="ReadMeImages/img_3.png" alt="img_3.png" width="60%" />

 4. Run the `Server` executable.